Topological phases of bosons with local parity coupling on a dimerized lattice: Topology at half filling

-{\textit{Topology at half filling---}} We first consider the half-filled regime, where the winding-number analysis indicates that a positive parity coupling stabilizes a topological phase.
+We first consider the half-filled regime, where the winding-number analysis indicates that a positive parity coupling stabilizes a topological phase.
 To further characterize this phase and the associated transition, we fix the dimerization strength to $t_1=0.2$ [dashed cut in Fig.~\ref{fig:nu}(b)] and increase $V_p$ into the positive regime.

 As a first proxy for the phase transition, we examine the charge gap,